-Looking at old photos of bodybuilders like Arnold Schwarzenegger, Tom Platz, and Dorian Yates makes anyone wonder what they do to put on such an abnormal amount of mass.
-Sure, anyone can train their heart out every day at the gym but is that really the key to the top?
-When asked, many old-school bodybuilders of that day would point you towards their diet.
+Looking at old photos of bodybuilders like Arnold Schwarzenegger, Tom Platz, and Dorian Yates makes anyone wonder what they did to put on such an abnormal amount of mass during their prime.
+Most know that it takes 1 if not 2 excruciating workouts a day at the gym but is that really the golden ticket?

 Bodybuilders all have different approaches to bulking up.
 One old-school technique was the “eat everything in sight” strategy otherwise known as the “seefood diet”.
 Bodybuilders could gain weight by eating whatever they wanted, as long as it gave them the calories to fuel their intense bodybuilding workouts.

 These old-school bodybuilders consumed large amounts of carbs, fats, and most importantly protein to put on mass.
 They wasted no time counting calories, macronutrients, or vitamins and minerals.
 They would eat until they were satisfied.
 Meals would include steak, chicken, beef, fish, and other proteins that had a high amino acid profile, and when they got tired of them, began eating carbs and fats.

 In addition to the “seefood” diet, old-school bodybuilders consumed large amounts of eggs each day.
 In fact, old-school bodybuilders would eat up to a dozen eggs a day.
 They believed that bodybuilders should feel free to go ahead and consume as many eggs as they want.
 Not only do eggs have a beneficial macro profile, but they also contain micros such as good cholesterol, vitamin D, and omega-3s.
 Some even believe that with all this in conjunction, egg yolks may even increase testosterone.